-Award-Winning Producer, Writer, and Actor
+Award-Winning Producer, Writer, Actor, and Mental Health Advocate

 Mark Duplass is a true multi-hyphenate.
 An Emmy-winning producer, director, Emmy-nominated actor, screenwriter, and author, he is credited with helping to create the mumblecore film movement.
 Known for his collaborations with his brother Jay, their work can be seen on HBO's Room 104 and Togetherness, which the two wrote, directed, and produced.
 Their Emmy-winning Netflix documentary series, Wild Wild Country, depicts the rise of a controversial cult leader and the utopian city he built in the Oregon desert.
 He stars alongside Jennifer Anniston, Steve Carrell, and Reese Witherspoon in the Apple TV+ series, The Morning Show, a comedy-drama about a sexual misconduct scandal mirroring that of Matt Lauer.
 For his stellar performance in the show's season finale ("The Interview"), Mark earned his first Emmy nomination for acting.